-Issued securities and OTC contracts, both amounting to EUR 50.8 billion, are measured at fair value and a substantial part is measured using 'level 2' and 'level 3' valuations.
+Issued securities amounting to EUR 69.6 billion, are measured at fair value measured using 'level 2' and 'level 3' valuations.
+As the economic risk of the issued securities is completely hedged by OTC contracts with BNP Paribas group entities, the fair value of OTC contracts equals the fair value of issued securities.
 Fair value measurement of these financial instruments is significant to our audit as the fair value is subject to estimation uncertainty.
-Due to the nature of the company, the fair values are mainly provided by BNP Paribas group entities, that are considered as service organisations in our audit.
+Due to the nature of the company, the fair values are provided by BNP Paribas group entities, that are considered as service organisations in our audit.

-As part of our audit, we have assessed the quality of information provided by the BNP Paribas group entities, also by relying on information provided by these service organisation's auditors.
+As part of our audit, we have assessed the quality of confirmations provided by the BNP Paribas group entities, also by relying on information provided by these service organisation's auditors.
 We have received and reviewed reporting provided to us by the service organisation's auditors, including their involvement of valuation specialists.
 We furthermore focused on the adequacy of the fair value disclosures in note 3 of the financial statements.

-Report on the other information included in the annual report the management board report;
+Report on the other information included in the annual report